trogau/pelican-themes/photowall/readme.md

 A very basic theme for Pelican for a simple image wall front page.

+# Requirements

+- the 'neighbours' plugin (for next/previous photo)
+- markdown for Python (pip install markdown)

 ## Usage

 1. Find your Pelican content directory.
 I keep mine in /www/photos/html/content